TheMirageProject/mirage/README.md

 # What is Mirage
 The easiest way to think about Mirage is "The static-site generator in the cloud."
 Mirage does not aim to be yet another static site generator from developers, but instead a static site generator for Wordpress, Squarespace, Blogger, and users.

-## THE Goal
+## Project Goals
-The Goal of mirage is that marketers and other writers can benefit from the advancement of new technology allowing simplistic online publishing, but where the writter does not have to fire up the terminal, understand that YAML is not a an animal, or be an expert in markdown.
+The Goal of mirage is create a world where writers (marketers, etc) benefit from the advancement of new technology allowing simplistic online publishing, but where the writter does not have to fire up the terminal, understand that YAML is not a an animal, or be an expert in markdown.
 Write from anywhere.

 - Support multiple authors (not developers) writing from varried places
 - Edit the Site's config from the Browser